brian-j-smith/Mamba.jl/doc/tutorial.rst

     beta[1]   0.932  0.3515
     beta[2]  -0.685  0.4934

-The diagnostic of Heidelberger and Welch :cite:`heidelberger:1983:SRL` tests for non-convergence (non-stationarity) and whether ratios of credible interval halfwidths to mean estimates are within a target value.
+The diagnostic of Heidelberger and Welch :cite:`heidelberger:1983:SRL` tests for non-convergence (non-stationarity) and whether ratios of estimation interval halfwidths to means are within a target ratio.
 Stationarity is rejected (0) for significant test p-values.
-Tests of halfwidth precision are rejected (0) if observed ratios are greater than the target, as is the case for ``s2`` and ``beta[1]``.
+Halfwidth tests are rejected (0) if observed ratios are greater than the target, as is the case for ``s2`` and ``beta[1]``.

 .. code-block:: julia